siegeon/magic.lambda.crypto/README.md

    max:100
 ```

-Notice, the **[crypto.random]** slot will _only_ return characters from a-z, A-Z, 0-9, \_ and -.
+Notice, the **[crypto.random]** slot will _only_ return characters from a-z, A-Z and 0-9.
 Which makes
 it easily traversed using any string library.

 ## Cryptography

-This library supports several cryptographic services, allowing you to use the cryptography services you wish.
+This library also supports several cryptographic services, but first a bit of cryptography theory.
-But first a bit of cryptography theory.
-Public key cryptography, or what's often referred
+Public key cryptography, or what's often referred to as _"asymmetric cryptography"_ is based upon
-to as _"asymmetric cryptography"_ is based upon a *key pair*.
-One of your keys are intended for being
+a *key pair*.
+One of your keys are intended for being publicly shared, and is often referred to
-publicly released, and is often referred to as _"your public key"_.
+as _"your public key"_.
 This key can do two important things.

 1. It can encrypt data such that *only* its private counterpart key can decrypt the data
 2. It can verify that a message originated from a party that has access to its private counterpart

-Hence, keeping your *private* key as just that, implying **private**, is of outmost importance.
-And securely
+Hence, keeping your *private* key as just that, implying **private**, is of outmost importance, otherwise 3rd
+parties might read messages others send to you, and also impersonate you in front of others.
+In addition, securely
 delivering your public key to the other party, is of equal importance, to make sure they're using the *correct*
 public key in their communication with you.
 If you can keep your private key private,
 and securely deliver your public key to others, you have a 100% secure channel to use for communication,
 preventing malicious individuals from both reading what others send to you, and also tampering with the
 content you send to others, before the other party receives it.
 Hence, cryptography is about two main subjects.

-1. Encrypting messages others send to *you*
+1. Encrypting messages sent *to you*
-2. Allowing you to provide guarantees that a message originated from *you*
+2. Allowing you to provide guarantees that a message originated *from you*

-Both of these concepts is 100% dependent upon your ability to keep your private key *private* though.
-In addition, it relies upon an ability to distribute your public key, such that those wanting to communicate
-with you have *that exact public key*.
-Depending upon your paranoia level, you might just send your
+Depending upon your paranoia level, you might just send your public key in an email, which is considered insecure -
-public key in an email, or you might need to physically meet the person whom you want to communicate with,
+Or you might need to physically meet the person whom you want to communicate with,
-and give him a USB stick with your public key.
-The latter might be important if you fear what's often
+and give him a USB stick with your public key, which is considered full paranoia level.
+The latter might be important
-referred to as a _"man in the middle attack"_, where some malicious agent, takes your public key,
+if you fear what's often referred to as a _"man in the middle attack"_, where some malicious agent, takes your public key,
 and gives a bogus and fake public key to the other party.
 This results in that the man in the middle
 can intercept your communication, decrypt it, and re-encrypt it with your public key, before he or she
 sends it to you - In addition to that he can use a similar mechanism to impersonate your signatures,